makrai/notes/deFrancis89-chinese-writing.md

   * a veritable explosion of publications
   * The total Chinese output prior to the nineteenth century may have exceeded that of the rest of the world combined.
-* long period, huge area
+* language variants from a long period and a huge area
   * a long period, more than three thousand years
-  * huge area populated by people who commanded various forms of speech that have conventionally been grouped together as "Chinese"
+  * huge area populated by people who commanded various forms of speech
+  * conventionally grouped together as "Chinese"
   * at least eight present-day varieties of what are usually called "dialects"
     * mutually unintelligible, might better be considered parallel to the various languages that make up the Romance group of languages
 * The main varieties are
   * Mandarin (750 million speakers)
   * Wu or Shanghainese (85 million speakers)
-  * and Cantonese (So million speakers).
+  * Cantonese (2023: 85.5 million speakers).
 * "Mandarin" is itself an umbrella term for
-  "Idealized Mandarin" (Putonghua 'Common Speech' or Guoyu 'National Language')
+  * "Idealized Mandarin" (Putonghua 'Common Speech' or Guoyu 'National Language')
-  * "Imperial Mandarin " (the largely uncodified language spoken by the scholar-official class in imperial China)
+  * "Imperial Mandarin" (the largely uncodified language spoken by the scholar-official class in imperial China)
   * "Geographical Mandarin" (the invention of twentieth-century linguists, created in an effort to delineate the language of a particular area sharing